MattHondrakis/DataAnalysis/Coursera Case Study/Bikes.md

     parking.

 -   **Where**: We learned which stations were preferable to certain users.
-It showed us that *casuals* preferred stations along the lake shore of Chicago.
-This reinforced the hypothesis that casuals used Cyclistic for different purposes, namely leisure.
+It showed us that both *members* and *casuals* prefer stations along the lake shore of Chicago.
+There is an outlier station that casuals prefer disproportionately that is located right on the lake shore of Chicago, and this reinforced the hypothesis that casuals used Cyclistic for different purposes, namely leisure.

 -   **What**: What bike was used did not provide much information.
-There were differences in the two groups but there is no way to clarify how that difference could improve memberships.
+There were differences in the two groups but there is no way to quantify how that difference could improve memberships.
 Unfortunately, Cyclistic provides no information on the differences between the different bikes.
 Casuals are the only ones that were found to use